What is agricultural chemistry?

 - Developing effective materials such as fungicides, insecticides, herbicides, and other pesticides.
 Also, certain chemical materials such as animal feed supplements, fertilizers, and plant growth regulators.

-- Sustainability of our needs: Agricultural chemists also look to sustain our resources to ensure we don’t use up all of our resources but replenish it for the future generations as well.
+- Sustainability of our needs: Agricultural chemists also look to sustain our resources to ensure we don’t use up all of our resources but replenish them for future generations as well.

 To learn more about the different applications of chemistry like food chemistry and more, register with BYJU’S.